 Students apply separately to the certificate programs.
-The Department of Public Health offers a five course Certificate in Public Health Foundations & Practice (PHFP) http://www.ecu.edu/cs-dhs/publichealth/upload/PHFP-Flyer-Final-Overview-Program-Website-Gainful-Employment-Disclosure.pdf and a four course Certificate in Ethnic & Rural Health Disparities (ERHD) http://www.ecu.edu/cs-dhs/erhd/requirements.cfm.
+The Department of Public Health offers a five-course Certificate in Public Health Foundations & Practice (PHFP) and a four-course Certificate in Ethnic & Rural Health Disparities (ERHD).

-2.3.5 Non-degree Admission
+2.3.5 Non-degree Applicants

 - 1. Non-degree admission is an enrollment category in which the student is not accepted into a specific degree or certificate program but is approved to take courses that have no catalog restrictions.
-It may be used by students matriculated at another institution who wish to enroll as visiting students, individuals wanting to take courses for personal/professional enrichment, and individuals wanting to take prerequisite course work for later application to the MPH degree program. - 2.
-To apply for non-degree enrollment, prospective students must submit an online non-degree graduate application at www.ecu.edu/gradschool/.
+It may be used by students matriculated at another institution who wish to enroll as visiting students, individuals wanting to take courses for personal/professional enrichment, and individuals wanting to take prerequisite course work for later application to the MPH degree program. - To apply for non-degree enrollment, prospective students must submit an online non-degree graduate application at www.ecu.edu/gradschool/.
 An official transcript or other document showing an earned bachelor's degree or higher from a regionally accredited institution is required.
 A nonrefundable application fee is required. - 3.
-A maximum of 9 semester hours of course work taken as a non-degree student may apply towards the MPH program if accepted into the program. - 4.
-Requests for degree credit for courses completed as a non-degree student are considered after admission to a graduate degree program.
-All non-degree course work accepted for degree credit must be approved by the chair of the student's department and the dean of the Graduate School. - 5.
-Course work taken as a non-degree student carries with it no implication that the student will be admitted to a degree program in the Graduate School. - 6.
-If credit for course work taken as a non-degree student is to be applied to a degree program, it must be satisfactorily incorporated within the applicable time frame for completion of all degree requirements.
+A maximum of 9 semester hours of course work taken as a non-degree student may apply towards the MPH program if accepted into the program.

-7. Non-degree students are expected to familiarize themselves with Graduate School policies and to seek further advice or clarification.
+- 4. Requests for degree credit for courses completed as a non-degree student are considered after admission into the MPH program.
+All non-degree course work accepted for degree credit must be approved by the Dr. Ronny Bell, chair and the dean of the Graduate School. - 5.
+Course work taken as a non-degree student carries with it no implication that the student will be admitted into the MPH program. - 6.
+Non-degree students are expected to familiarize themselves with Graduate School policies and to seek further advice or clarification.